Underground-Railroad/magnificentMammals/brainDump/sourcecred/ecosystemTasks.md

 <br>

 ## 🔭 Meta-eth Researchers

+// TO DO <br>
 + Create a guide on meta-eth research in our server
+  + periodic announcement about active research in the server
+    + tweet!
-  + create a medium article about the research process // show of f our science
+  + create a medium article about the research process // show off the science

-+  Ethnographic research
+`Ethnographic research`
-+ operating Research Bot
++ what is the Research Bot? 🔭
-+ Communications
 + Drop-in Teachings

 ### Re-Occuring Gatherings . . .